 Survey respondents and experts differed on the top cards in the following categories:

-– Best no-annual-fee small business credit card – Experts pick the CardNamediscontinued; cardholders pick the CardNamediscontinued (See Rates and Fees)
+– Best no-annual-fee small business credit card – Experts pick the CardNamediscontinued; cardholders pick CardNamediscontinued (See Rates and Fees)

 – Best small business credit card for travel rewards – Experts pick the CardNamediscontinued; cardholders pick U.S. Bank FlexPerks® Business Travel Rewards card